meghanakoturi/Infinity_learn_GCP_documentation/README.md

 Each environment-specific project is attached to the corresponding shared VPC host project, ensuring that all networking resources (like subnets and firewalls) are centrally managed.
 ![image](https://github.com/user-attachments/assets/41362883-76b0-4df9-bd95-77d3764d3ee3)

+3. Subnet Utilization
+Each Shared VPC has region-specific subnets that are reused across different projects:

+- Subnets are predefined under each VPC.

+- These subnets are assigned non-overlapping CIDR blocks.

+- Environments (Dev, QA, Stage, Prod) pick subnets based on region and team-specific allocations.

+4. Benefits of This Setup
+✅ Centralized Network Management: VPC rules and subnets are centrally defined under host projects.
+✅ Environment Isolation: Dev, staging, and prod environments are isolated using different VPC host projects.
+✅ Security & Compliance: Firewall rules and IAM policies are managed at the shared VPC level for consistency.
+✅ Scalability: New projects can be added to the shared VPCs easily without changing core network configurations.

+# 🌐 VPC Setup
+In Infinity Learn's GCP organization, we follow a structured approach to network setup using Shared VPCs.
+If you want to create a new VPC in your organization, follow the steps below.

+1 🛠️ Creating a New VPC in Infinity Learn
+1.1 To create a new VPC in our GCP organization (infinitylearn.com):

+Go to the GCP Console:
+Navigate to the GCP console and select the appropriate host project under the Infinity Learn organization.
+For example:

+- fldr-il-network

+- fldr-il-net-preprod-shared

+- fldr-il-net-prod-shared

+1.2 Select the Correct Host Project:
+If you're setting up a VPC for dev/staging, choose fldr-il-net-preprod-shared.
+For production environments, use fldr-il-net-prod-shared.

+1.3 Navigate to VPC Networks:
+Go to VPC Network > VPC networks, then click "Create VPC network".

+1.4 Choose Custom Mode:

+Select Custom Mode (recommended) to manually define subnets.

+Provide a meaningful name for the network.

+1.5 Add Subnets:

+Add required subnets for each region you plan to deploy resources in.

+Example:

+Name: subnet-dev-use1

+Region: us-east1

+CIDR: 10.1.0.0/24

+1.6 Enable Routing Options:

+Choose Global dynamic routing if using hybrid connectivity.

+Otherwise, keep the default regional routing.

+1.7 Private Google Access:
+For subnets that require access to Google APIs (e.g., Cloud Storage, Pub/Sub) without public IPs, enable Private Google Access for the subnet.

+# 👥 Grant Access to Subnet Users
+🔐 Note: In GCP, users do not get access to subnets directly.
+Instead, permissions must be granted via IAM roles in the host project or folder where the VPC resides.
+This ensures only authorized principals can create/attach resources like VMs to the subnet.
+To allow developers or service accounts to use the new subnets:

+- Go to IAM & Admin > IAM in the host project where the VPC is created.

+- Assign the role Compute Network User (roles/compute.networkUser) on the subnet or VPC network.

+This lets users attach VMs and other resources to the subnet.

+🔐 Tip: Always assign access at the least privilege level – only to the required project or subnet, not at the org level.

+# 🔥 Configure Firewall Rules
+Navigate to VPC Network > Firewall.

+Add firewall rules based on your app's needs:

+Allow SSH (port 22) for admins

+Allow HTTP (port 80) and HTTPS (port 443)

+Allow DB access ports (e.g., 3306 for MySQL) only from trusted IP ranges or service accounts

+# ✅ Final Checks
+Ensure route propagation is set correctly (especially for hybrid setups or VPN).

+Confirm the subnet permissions are assigned to the right user groups or service accounts.

+Tag your VPC resources clearly for visibility and auditing.